written by Evrard Gatana

 Your Bravery, Your Ability

-One morning, while lying in bed before starting my day, I took my usual five minutes for meditation.
-During this time, a profound realization struct me: small actions, accumulated over time, can lead to something truly significant.
-I quickly reached for my pen and cherished notebook to capture this inspiring insight.
+One morning, lying in bed before I got up and started my day, I took my usual five minutes for meditation.
+At that moment, a huge realization struck me: small actions, over time, can amount to something big.
+I immediately reached for my pen and my cherished notebook and wrote down this inspiring insight.
 Recently, I began applying this concept daily, and it has now become a habit through all four steps.
-I will discuss this process in detail in my book.

-Throughout history, many african leaders have fought valiantly to end the slave trade and secure freedom for their people.
+Many African leaders throughout history have fought hard to put an end to the slave trade and free their people.
 These stories remind us of our own potential to overcome challenges and make a difference.

 Story II.